 Now a brief synopsis on how the political parties might react to Chamisa’s current lead.

 For Zanu PF, this will possibly worsen intra-party contradictions within the party.
 New questions will be raised on whether Mnangagwa is the right man to lead Zanu PF in the 2023 election.
 This will worsen divisions and suspicions between Vice-President Constantino Chiwenga leader-follower groups and Mnangagwa’s leader-follower groups.
 Second, the Zanu PF elite and their military allies might regroup to defend the “revolution”.
 This will mean a rise in authoritarianism to eliminate either ephemerally or collectively-organised dissent ahead of 2023.
 A wounded Zanu PF is likely to increase the securitisation of party and State institutions, intensify efforts to infiltrate and decimate the CCC from the political map, target civil society activists and ensure their lives are “solitary, poor, nasty, brutish, and short.”

 This possibility calls for continuous societal mobilisation against the chicanery.
-Given that citizens risk being at the mercy of the bullet, this will require regional, continental and international
+Given that citizens risk being at the mercy of the bullet, this will require regional, continental and international support.

 For CCC, we are most likely going to see Chamisa consolidating his authority, vision and ideas on the party.
 Those who doubted his strategies will be forced to retreat by the power of science, at least for now.
 Second, Chamisa’s political stature will continue to grow nationally and he will remain the centre of any convergence politics.